Vermont Social Work Licensing Requirements

 Steps for Becoming a Licensed Social Worker in Vermont

-Licensed Clinical Social Worker (LCSW)
+Licensed Master’s Social Worker (LMSW)

 2. Gain the necessary experience.

 After you have registered as an unlicensed psychotherapist with the OPR, you can begin accruing supervised clinical experience.
 You must complete a total of 3,000 hours of clinical work, with 2,000 of these hours spent providing psychotherapy.
 Your supervisor must be an LICSW or other licensed mental health provider (such as a mental health counselor or psychologist) who has no less than 4,500 hours and three years of post-licensure experience.
 Your supervised hours need to be completed in no fewer than two years and no more than five years.
 You must also receive at least one hour of supervision for every 30 hours of practice and at least half of the supervision hours need to be individual, face-to-face supervision.
 HIPAA-compliant methods of electronic communication can be used to fulfill the face-to-face supervision requirements.
 Your supervisor should use the Supervision Report form to record your hours and submit it to the OPR.